sweet-tooth-clojure/todo-example/README.md

 ## Walkthrough

-For the rest of this doc I'll show you Sweet Tooth's ideas and features by walking you through what happens when you create a todo list.
+For the rest of this doc I'll show you Sweet Tooth's ideas and features by walking you through what happens when you create a to-do list.
 First, get the app running:

 1. In a terminal, run `shadow-cljs watch dev`